Kingxukai/linux/Documentation/hwmon/sysfs-interface.rst

 		average_lowest.

 `power[1-*]_accuracy`
-		Accuracy of the power meter.
+		Accuracy of the woke power meter.

 `power[1-*]_cap`
 		If power use rises above this limit, the